w3c/wai-curricula/content/content-author/images.md

 Optional ideas to assess knowledge:

 * Portfolio &mdash; Have students include text alternatives for several types of images in the website they are building.
-Assess how students determine the type of texxt alternative to include based on the types of iamges and their context.
+Assess how students determine the type of text alternative to include based on the types of images and their context.

 [TBD]